NIEHS/DASS/readme.md

 ### % Depletion

-DPRA % Depletion is used in ITSv2.
-The columns for % Cysteine (%C) and % Lysine (%K) depletion should contain only numeric values or “NA” if the data do not exist for a given chemical.
+DPRA %-Cysteine (%C) and %-Lysine (%K) depletion values are used in the ITS DA.
+The columns for %C and %K depletion should contain only numeric values.
+Numeric values should not have commas.
+Missing values should be blank or labeled as “NA.”
+Any invalid values will be treated as missing and will not be used to predict skin sensitization hazard.

 The mean of %C and %K depletion for each chemical is used to score the chemical using the scoring scheme shown in Table 1.
 Any negative %C or